VUEngine/vuengine.github.io/documentation/tutorial/pong-paddles.md

 };
 ```

 Now, we have to create the `PlayerPaddle` class.
 Since it is a mutation target, it has to be a mutation class.

-To create the `PlayerPaddle` mutation class, lets create the folder *source/Actors/Paddle/PlayerPaddle* and, in it, a header and an implementation file: *PlayerPaddle.h* and *PlayerPaddle.c*.
+To create the `PlayerPaddle` mutation class, let's create the folder _source/Actors/Paddle/PlayerPaddle_ and, in it, a header and an implementation file: _PlayerPaddle.h_ and _PlayerPaddle.c_.

-In *PlayerPaddle.h*, add the following to declare the new class:
+In _PlayerPaddle.h_, add the following to declare the new class:

 ```cpp
 #include <Actor.h>